An emphasis patrol to enforce dog leash laws on 12,000 acres of Spokane County park and conservation lands is being launched later this week.

 County Commissioner Todd Mielke said letting a dog run off leash “really destroys other people’s ability to enjoy these areas.”

-Nicole Montano, animal protection manager for SCRAPS, said a bike rider suffered a broken leg in one incident involving an off-leash dog.
+Nicole Montano, animal protection manager for SCRAPS, said a bicyclist suffered a broken leg in one incident involving an off-leash dog.

-County Commissioner Mark Richard said during a briefing today that his dogs were attacked by three off-leash dogs and when he confronted the owner of the off-leash dogs, he was threatened himself.
+County Commissioner Mark Richard said during a briefing Tuesday that his dogs were attacked by three off-leash dogs, and when he confronted the owner of the off-leash dogs he was threatened himself.

-In another case, a dog owner ignored signs prohibiting dogs even on leashes at Plantes Ferry Park during large soccer events.
+In another case, a dog owner ignored signs prohibiting even leashed dogs at Plantes Ferry Park during large soccer events.

 The emphasis patrols over six weeks begin on Saturday at Antoine Peak Conservation Area.